 In old England, villages ended where the forest began, with a hedge marking the boundary between the two.
-Just beyond this hedge you would often find a woman (or sometimes man) living in a small cottage.
-She was typically some combination of healer/herbalist, midwife/birthkeeper, spiritual advisor, life counselor, provider of both ordinary and magical solutions to everyday problems, and general rabble-rouser ;).
+Just beyond this hedge you would often find a person living in a small cottage.
+They were typically some combination of healer/herbalist, midwife/birthkeeper, spiritual advisor, life counselor, provider of both ordinary and magical solutions to everyday problems, and general rabble-rouser ;).
 Sometimes called a wise woman/man, sometimes "cunning folk", these individuals lived close enough to be of service to their community but just far enough away from those in authority to avoid regularly invoking their ire.

-In more recent years, these 'cunning folk', who tended to walk their own unique spiritual paths and often had a family of their own, came to be called hedgewitches both because of their proximity to the literal village hedge, and their connections to the natural & spiritual worlds and how they sometimes 'travelled' between the two.
+In more recent years, these 'cunning folk', who tended to walk their own unique spiritual paths and often had a family of their own, came to be called hedgewitches because of their historical proximity to the literal village hedge, and their connections to the earth and spiritual worlds and how they sometimes 'travelled' between the two.
 Their practices (though very much individual, not formalized or communal) have become known as "hedgecraft".

 I am a wife (2008), and an unschooling mother to two boys (Levi was born in 2011 & Lutka in 2015).
 Levi is autistic, specifically PDA Autistic (Pathological Demand Avoidance is part of the Autism Spectrum) and Lutka is an undiagnosed ADHD'er.
 I am self-identified as neurodivergent, specifically PDA Autistic.
 When going through the diagnostic process with Levi I discovered myself in those pages and evaluations.